remilauzier/rudo/man/rudo.md

 # rudo 1 2021-04-01 0.6.4 "Rudo User manual"

 # NAME
-Rudo is a utility to gain privilege access on unix system with pam.
+Rudo is a utility to gain privilege access on Unix system with Pam.

 # SYNOPSIS
 `rudo` [`FLAGS`] [`OPTIONS`] *command* ...